 We also track and report on leads generated from our content.
 For example here is a nice lead growth graph from one of our clients:

 It’s not as straightforward to measure leads from content as, say, paid ads.
 So we measure it in 2 ways: people who converted after seeing our blog posts at any point in their journey, people who converted after seeing our blog posts as the first step in their journey.
+We wrote about this in detail here and have published extensive update on how we measure this in GA4 (including a walkthrough video) here.

 If You Are Interested in Working With Us, Here Are Details